Estimated reading time: 14 minutes

 A very important question indeed that no one has ever asked us before.

-You see, a budget is one thing but going over monthly achievements and fails is another thing.
+A budget is one thing, but going over monthly achievements and fails is another.

-If you have followed CBB for a long time you know a budget is our top-priority.
+If you have long followed CBB, you know a budget is our top priority.

-As you get familiar with your budget things will change and you will improve the way money is earned, saved and spent.
+As you get familiar with your budget, things will change, and you will improve how money is earned, saved, and spent.

-At the time our five-year plan really never existed however that’s how long it took to crush our mortgage debt.
+At the time, our five-year plan never existed; however, that’s how long it took to crush our mortgage debt.
 Coincidence?
 Perhaps.

 How To Create A Finance Checklist

 Creating a finance checklist that you can review at the end of every month is fairly simple.